ricard0g/sartorial-store/README.md

 ### Powerful Yet Minimal App Integration 📲

--   Search & Discovery App → The secret sauce behind our stellar filtering and recommendation system That's it!
+-   Search & Discovery App → Just the app I used for the Search and Filtering system.
+    That's it!
 Proof that with the right implementation, you don't need a dozen apps to create an exceptional experience.

 ### Tech Stack 🚀